Dry Island: History

 At the end of the nineteenth century, Dry Island was one of two curing stations at the busy fishing center of Badachro and the dried fish, herring and cod was "exported all over Europe and to the Caribbean."
 Nowadays, there are still few boats fishing for langoustines and crabs, which are exported to the south of Scotland, all over England and in Europe.

 Built around 1840, the former fishing station including the family house and the jetty on Dry Island are listed buildings by the Historic Environment Scotland.

-Politics
+Micronation

-After being dissatisfied with the politic made from London as well as supporting a more local government, the owner of Dry Island claimed independence before the 2010 election.
-That is how the micronation of Islonia was founded.
+After being dissatisfied with the 'politics of distant shores' as well as supporting a more local government, the owner of Dry Island claimed independence before the 2010 election under the name of the micronation of Islonia.

-Since then Islonia has been an issue to many radio and TV shows such as in the documentary "Micronations" by Discovery Channel.